St Francis Xavier's College, Liverpool: Second college building

 The newest Salisbury Street building was designed by Henry Clutton, a Catholic architect.
 He used the designs of Father Vaughan as the bases of his designs.
 The new college was completed in the summer of 1877 and cost £30,000.

 Move to Woolton

 In 1961 the college was transferred as a grammar school to its present twenty-six-acre site at High Lee, Woolton.

-From 1984 to 1990 the Lower School site for Years 7, 8 and 9 was located on Queens Drive (Formerly Cardinal Newman RC) in Wavertree L15.
+From 1984 to 1990 the Lower School site for Years 7, 8 and 9 was located on Queens Drive (Formerly Cardinal Newman RC) in Wavertree.
 Later, the Lower School was re-sited with the Upper School at High Lee.
 In 1990, the college opted out of local authority control, becoming a grant-maintained school.
 The college was granted Technology College status from April 1996.
 In September 1999 it became a Foundation School.
 In 1992, the college became co-educational in the sixth form and in September 2000 the De La Mennais Sixth Form Centre was opened.

+Overview

+School uniform

+All boys attending the school are expected to wear the agreed school uniform which is determined through the schools School Uniform policy.
+The current school uniform for boys consists of;